This is a transcription of an audio lecture:

 So you see, no matter what kingdom we belong to on that wheel, we are suffering.
 All the beings in all the kingdoms on that wheel suffer: the gods, the demigods, the human beings, the animals, the hungry spirits, and the demons.
 All suffer according to their conditioning.
 None have contentment, peace, knowledge.

 We tend to think of suffering as just physical pain, but that is not the entirety of suffering.
 That is not the real meaning of the word suffering.
 That is just the first type, the obvious suffering: the suffering of suffering, which includes pain, birth, illness, growing old and dying.
-These are obvious, and every one of us has to face them.
+These are obvious, and everyone of us has to face them.
 They are unavoidable, yet we believe we can avoid them.
 We have so much aversion to them, and we suffer because of that aversion.
-We do our best to avoid of reality of growing old.
+We do our best to avoid the reality of growing old.
 We get surgeries to look younger.
 We have all kinds of make-up to hide our age, we try all kinds of things to avoid the fact of aging and avoid the fact of the inevitability of death.
 We do not want to face it.
 And we suffer because of that.

 If we really face the reality and understood it, we would not suffer, especially if we are preparing every day for death.
 You see that phrase I told you earlier: if you want to know what happens when you die, look at what happens when you fall asleep at night.
 That is not just to scare you.
 That phrase is given so that you will realize “if I can understand what happens when I die, I can be prepared to die and not be afraid.”
 You see, personally I am not afraid to die.
 I am afraid of pain.
 I am not over that yet.
 But I am not afraid to die, because I know what will happen.
 You too can train yourself every day to comprehend and understand what the process of death is so that you are not afraid of it.
 Thus, you will suffer less.
 And then you can help others to not suffer.
 What better the use of your life than to reduce your suffering and the suffering of others?